Bloomberg-Beta/Manual/Manual.md

 ### Geography

-Greatness can start anywhere, but we can really only help if we’re nearby.
-We are heavily biased toward investing in companies we can see in person.
+Greatness can start anywhere.
+We're a small team with a modest-sized fund, though, and believe we can really only help if we’re nearby.
+Startups depend on trust, and it's hard to build trust without spending time together in person.
 That means San Francisco and New York since our team is in both of those cities.
-Our team has deep roots in both places so our ability to bring in local folks that can help is greater there.
-This isn’t to say that we won’t consider an investment elsewhere (for example if an area has a deep specialty, as some regions do with security startups), but we’re very careful to choose companies where we can be disproportionately helpful, and being local is a real part of that.
+We have deep roots in both places so our ability to bring in local folks who can help is greater there, and we only want to invest where we believe we can be disproportionately helpful.
+We would consider an investment elsewhere (for example if an area has a deep specialty, as some regions do with security startups), it's just harder for us.

-We have invested outside of San Francisco and New York a couple of times (Seattle once… and we’d consider Boston and Washington, DC), though we need an exceptional reason.
+We have invested outside of San Francisco and New York a couple of times (Seattle once… Boston a couple of times…), though we need an exceptional reason (and often it's when we already know and trust the team).

 ### Sources